minhoolee/onnx-darknet/doc/API.md

-`ignore_unimplemented` : Convert to ONNX model and ignore all the operators that are not currently supported by onnx-tensorflow.
+`ignore_unimplemented` : Convert to ONNX model and ignore all the operators that are not currently supported by onnx-darknet.
 This is an experimental feature.
 By enabling this feature, the model would not be guaranteed to match the ONNX specifications.